vazco/meteor-universe-modules-entrypoint/README.md

 # Universe Modules - entrypoint edition

+### This package is a work in progress!

+There are some known issues, right now you should use it only if you're ready to work out with some bugs and maybe help with futher development.

+## About

 This package is essentially the same as `universe:modules` with one big difference:
 You can use modules in plain `*.js` ans `*.jsx` files, there is no need for `*.import.js(x)` extension anymore.